third774/kevinkipp.com/src/content/blog/qr-code-doorbells.md

 organizers to let people in as they arrive and usher them to the space where we hold the Meetup — which is fine except that once the talk starts we need to either stop letting people in, or someone needs to hang out by the door for a bit and miss a chunk of the talk.

+To solve this, we printed out a piece of paper with instructions and a QR code for people to scan letting us know they are outside.
+When scanned, a message is posted to the AustinJS Discord server, and they see a message that lets them know we're on our way to let them in!

 ## Whipping up a digital doorbell 👨🏻‍🍳